Gurleen2110/hr_dashboard/README.md

 HR Dashboard Project in Power BI

 ![dashboard](https://github.com/user-attachments/assets/ef52c342-0348-4c00-bcb2-7df4ec5d3713)
 This HR Dashboard created in Power BI provides a comprehensive overview of key HR metrics and statistics, offering valuable insights to HR managers and stakeholders for informed decision-making.

 Key Components of the HR Dashboard:

-Overall Headcount and Employee Status:
+-Overall Headcount and Employee Status:

-Headcount: The total number of employees is 311.
+1.Headcount: The total number of employees is 311.

-Active Employees: 207 employees, constituting 67% of the total workforce.
+2.Active Employees: 207 employees, constituting 67% of the total workforce.

-Terminated Employees: 104 employees, making up 33% of the total workforce.
+3.Terminated Employees: 104 employees, making up 33% of the total workforce.

 Gender Distribution:

-Male Employees: 135 employees (43%).
+-Male Employees: 135 employees (43%).

-Female Employees: 176 employees (57%).
+1.Female Employees: 176 employees (57%).

-Salary Distribution:
+-Salary Distribution:

-Total Salary: 21.47 million.
+1.Total Salary: 21.47 million.

 Breakdown by Department:
 Production: 12,530,291